Shaku-Med/safe_lock/README.md

 **I'm getting permission errors:**
 Make sure you have write permissions in the output folder and wherever you're trying to save key files.
 On Windows, you might need to run the program as administrator if you're saving to certain locations.

+**I can't load keys from my image file:**
+If you're having trouble loading keys from an image, make sure you're using the exact PNG file that was created when you saved your keys.
+Image key files must be in PNG format to preserve the hidden data.
+If the image was edited, compressed, converted to another format, or resaved after the keys were hidden, the hidden data may have been destroyed.
+In this case, you'll need to use your original encryption keys manually, or if you have a JSON key file, use that instead.
+JSON key files are more reliable since they don't depend on image formats.

 ## Upcoming Features